xiangzhou/xiangzhou.github.io/_pages/software.md

 * The package is currently available on <a href="https://xzhoulab.github.io/iDEA/">github</a>.
 * All analysis scripts used in the paper is available <a href="https://github.com/xzhoulab/iDEA-Analysis">here</a>.
-* Citation: Ying Ma, Shiquan Sun, Xuequn Shang, Evan T. Keller, Mengjie Chen and Xiang Zhou (2020).
+* Citation: Ying Ma\*, Shiquan Sun\*, Xuequn Shang, Evan T. Keller, Mengjie Chen and Xiang Zhou (2020).
 Integrative differential expression and gene set enrichment analysis using summary statistics for single cell RNAseq studies.
 Nature Communications.
 11: 1585.
 * Contact <a href="mailto:sqsunsph@xjtu.edu.cn">Shiquan Sun</a> or <a href="mailto:ying_ma@brown.edu">Ying Ma</a> with any questions, comments, or bugs reports.